 On the very first visit, we fell in love with this large park that looks more like a palatial garden.
 It’s just beautiful.

-Since the park is located close to where Tempelhof is, nobody seemed to care enough about it to improve it after the war.
-Remember that Tempelhof was an American military base during German occupation.
+Since the park is located close to where Tempelhof is, nobody seemed to care enough to improve it after the war.
+Remember that Tempelhof was an American military base during the German occupation.
 It was only in 1970 that Körnerpark was finally restored.
-In 1983, the orangery was reopened as a art gallery and in 2002 the fountains and canals were restored.
+In 1983, the orangery was reopened as an art gallery, and in 2002 the fountains and canals were restored.

 Schierker Str.
 8, 12051